PO Box 5085, Jersey Shore, PA 17740

 02:00 pm – 6:15 pm: preliminary round performances (1) Visual Design (groups A, B, C, D)

-Monday, April 7/Hotel Hershey: (specific time slots/specific rooms will be published in mid March)
+Monday, April 7/Hotel Hershey: (specific time slots/specific rooms will be published in mid to late March)

 shuttle service is provided between the Hershey Lodge and Hotel Hershey